 What books have most influenced your life?

 The Hobbit and The Lord of the Rings by J. R. R. Tolkien definitely take first place.
 I fell in love with these epic stories before I could even read.
 When I was about five years old, my big brother Tom read them to me each night just before I drifted off to sleep.
-I’ve recently lost my brother, so these sweet memories and fantastic adventures evoke even more profound emotion and inspire my writing.
+After losing him in 2012, these precious memories and fantastical stories inspire my writing more than ever.

 Women Who Run With the Wolves by Clarissa Pinkola Estés is another book that continues to inspire.
 Estés so eloquently explores the psychology behind classic fairytales, and exposes the beautiful roots of the beloved archetypes that infuse all story.
 We all connect with these archetypes, whether consciously or not.
 They are in our DNA, and they inspire us to feel the most fundamental, powerful human emotions.
 I still pick up this book every so often to read a quick fairytale and Estés unpacking of it for inspiration.

 How do you develop your plots and characters?

 I love captivating, fast-paced, grand stories.
 I love strong, courageous characters.
 I love epic, against-all-odds love stories.
 And, of course, I love paranormal, supernatural, mythological flair.
 I also love when compelling bits of history give strong roots to a story, and make me feel like I learned a little something in the end.
 I am planning and writing my first novel of a series with all of these things in mind.
 I have to love my own book the way I love my favorite reads.
 I am inspired by my beloved protagonist.
 I am terrified by her antagonists.
 And I am head-over-heels in love with every supporting character that adds depth and charm to the story.
 I have to feel all these things before I can call my first novel “done” and ready to be shared with the world.